 - 1. Provide a mix of dwelling types, sizes and open space to cater for a range of household types and living styles. - 2.
-Provide dwelling layout that is sufficiently flexible for residents' changing needs over time. - Meet the Australian Adaptable Housing Standard (AS 4299-1995) and provide a sufficient proportion of dwellings that include accessible layouts and features to accommodate the changing requirements of residents.
+Provide dwelling layout that is sufficiently flexible for residents' changing needs over time. - a) To provide for a variety of housing choice within Liverpool Local Government Area which caters for different household requirements now and in the future. - b) To increase the housing and lifestyle choices available in dwelling buildings. - c) Four and five bedroom apartments are encouraged to provide greater housing diversity and affordability choices to cater for the Liverpool Local Government Area demographics. - d) Meet the Australian Adaptable Housing Standard (AS 4299-1995) and provide a sufficient proportion of dwellings that include accessible layouts and features to accommodate the changing requirements of residents. elderly, disabled residents and families.